 The course is designed to convert students into fashion activists.
 Starting with three garments in our wardrobe, we were asked what are our emotions behind them? why did we chose them?
 What do they mean to us?
-Then the more difficult task of finding where they were made.
+Then the more difficult task of finding out where they were made.
 The label states the country of manufacture but is that the true story?
 The country listed on the care label might only be the place the garment was finished, including stitching in the care label.
-There are many processes involved in making a garment from producing the fibre through to being handed to us in a carrier bag over a shop counter.
-Considering each step certainly puts clothes shopping on a whim into context.
+There are many processes involved in making a garment: Producing the fibre through to it being handed to us in a carrier bag over a shop counter.
+Considering each step certainly puts fast fashion shopping into context.

 Back to the mystery of my cotton skirt!
 China is the biggest distributor of cotton fibre production.
-My skirt was made in 2016 and the above chart shows that two years ago China produced 5% more cotton than it’s closest competitor the USA.
+My skirt was made in 2016 and the above chart shows that two years ago China produced 5% more cotton than it’s closest competitor, the USA.
 Can I safely assume my skirt was produce in China from fibre to finished skirt?
 According to a recent article from the Business of Fashion ‘Chinese firms like Kerr have come circle by moving their yarn and textile mills to American states, like South Carolina, where cotton is relatively affordable’.
 This New York Times article explains ‘From 2000 to 2014, Chinese companies invested $46 billion on new projects and acquisitions in the United States, much of it in the last five years’.
-The article goes on to explain that the US Government issues subsidies to US cotton growers resulting in it being cheaper to grow cotton in the US and ship it to China for processing than it is to grow it in China.
+The article elaborates that the US Government issues subsidies to US cotton growers resulting in it being cheaper to grow cotton in the US and ship it to China for processing than it is to grow it in China.

 ‘Rising costs in China are causing a shift of some types of manufacturing to lower-cost countries like Bangladesh, India and Vietnam.
 In many cases, the exodus has been led by the Chinese themselves who have aggressively moved to set up manufacturing bases elsewhere.’